 - Define common scenarios across your organization (1 organization I worked with had defined a set of common scenarios they thought were representative of the bulk of their content) such as approval processes, policy management, project work, etc. and select 1 or more of those scenarios for the Pilot

-The Pilot will trial the capabilities with end-users with the intent that once fine-tuned, will eventually move into your production environment.
-In all cases, the ideal outcome of the Pilot is to build a repeatable process; however, DLM/RM is not cookie-cutter and there will be deviations.
+The Pilot will trial the capabilities with end-users in the production environment.
+In all cases, the ideal outcome of the Pilot is to fine-tune and build a repeatable process; however, DLM/RM is not cookie-cutter and there will be deviations.
 The pilot should, however, help build out end-user training, operational processes, and even policy updates to provide some level of improved consistency, governance, and ultimately compliance across your organization.

 Based on your Pilot learnings, you can begin to map your complete retention schedule into the Purview File Plan following the repeatable process where you can; however, only create retention labels in DLM/RM if there will be content requiring that label.
 There are retention label limits, and you don’t want to bump into them.